Yemeni Association of Certified Public Accountants

 SMO 6: Investigation and Discipline

+Legally, the Ministry of Industry and Trade (MIT) is empowered by Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) (Articles 67-70 & 73) to establish a Disciplinary Council responsible for investigation and disciplinary processes of professional accountants.
+However, the Council has not yet been established.
 In September 2020, the MIT approved YACPA’s proposal that entails a joint collaborative process in the area of investigation and discipline (I&D) between the Ministry’s Public Accounts Permitting Committee (PAPC) and YACPA.
-According to this newly approved mechanism, complaints are relayed to the joint Investigative Committee (comprising one PAPC member, one YACPA Administrative Council member; and one YACPA member from a Big 4 Firm, well-known local firm, or expert in Tax / IT).
-Since the Disciplinary Council has not yet been established, YACPA imposes sanctions on its members, with PAPC oversight, in line with Article 67 of the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).
+According to the approved mechanism, complaints are relayed to the joint Investigative Committee (comprising one PAPC member, one YACPA Administrative Council member; and one YACPA member from a Big 4 Firm, well-known local firm, or expert in Tax / IT).
+The Disciplinary Committee was established and operationalized in 2021.
+YACPA’s Disciplinary Council imposes sanctions on its members, with PAPC oversight, in line with Article 67 of the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).

 YACPA conducted a self-assessment of the current I&D practices in the jurisdiction, which includes its own I&D processes, against SMO 6 requirements and reported several gaps pertaining to the scope of the system, initiation of proceedings, investigative process, disciplinary process, and public interest considerations.
-Nevertheless, YACPA is reportedly working with the Government to explore whether the establishment of a Disciplinary Council is feasible given the political and economic challenges facing the country, or if there may be an opportunity to amend current laws to provide YACPA with full authority to undertake I&D processes in line with SMO 6 by 2022.
+Nevertheless, YACPA is working with the Government to explore whether the establishment of a state-level Disciplinary Council is feasible given the political and economic challenges facing the country, or if there may be an opportunity to amend current laws to provide YACPA with full authority to undertake I&D processes in line with SMO 6 in the foreseeable future.

 YACPA notes that it has been keeping its members informed of all provisions of the ethics code and other applicable professional standards along with the consequences of non-compliance through an appropriate communications plan, which includes its CPA Program and holding informational webinars via Zoom.
 In the interest of transparency and raising public awareness, the association also details the process of making a complaint on its website, via Twitter, YouTube, webinars (example 1, example 2, example 3), and trainings (example 1, example 2).

-Effective and efficient I&D procedures are foundational to maintaining public trust and confidence in the profession.
-As a matter of priority, YACPA should report on how it is working towards addressing the gaps it has identified in its self-assessment, and to report on the progress accomplished while the Disciplinary Council is not yet established.
-YACPA is encouraged to continue its efforts to build its capacity in this area by learning from other PAOs in the region.
+Effective and efficient I&D procedures are important as part of maintaining public trust and confidence in the profession.
+As a matter of priority, YACPA should report on how it is working towards addressing the gaps it has identified in its self-assessment

 -